Ravel vs Linear: planning for work that is not a queue

 A real-world example

-Imagine a 10-person team shipping a new payments feature.
+Imagine a 10-person team shipping a payments feature.
 Backend API, frontend UI, security review, and documentation all need to finish before QA can start.
-In Linear, a PM manually updates blockers, pings three people in Slack, and still finds out on Thursday that the API wasn't actually done — the ticket was just marked Done.
+In Linear, the eng lead chases blockers in Slack and finds out Thursday that the API was not actually done.
+The ticket just said Done.

-In Ravel, the API task has a completion rule tied to a merged PR.
-When the PR merges, Ravel marks it complete, unlocks the frontend and security tracks, and notifies the owners — automatically.
-The PM sees the graph shift, not a stale status.
+In Ravel, the API task stays linked to what ships.
+When the PR merges, the map advances, unlocks the frontend and security tracks, and notifies the owners.
+No status theater pass required.
+The eng lead sees the map shift, not a stale column.

-In Linear, completion is a human action — someone marks an issue done, moves it to a state, or closes a cycle.
-That breaks down when dozens of tasks finish through different proof: merged PRs, uploaded specs, vendor links, or review sign-off.
+In Linear, completion is a human action.
+Someone marks an issue done or drags it to a finished state.
+That works fine for a handful of tasks.
+It breaks when dozens finish through different proof: merged PRs, uploaded specs, vendor links, or review sign-off.

-Ravel's built-in AI evaluates task progress against each task's completion rules — GitHub activity for code-backed work, submissions for uploads and links, and defined criteria for other deliverables.
-When the work meets the bar, Ravel marks the task complete and pushes the graph forward: dependents unlock, owners get notified, and the next wave becomes ready without a status-grooming pass.
+Ravel evaluates progress against each task completion rules.
+GitHub activity for code-backed work.
+Uploads for files.
+Links for external deliverables.
+When work meets the bar, Ravel marks it complete and pushes the graph forward: dependents unlock, owners get notified, and the next wave starts without a manual status pass.

 Dependencies & critical path

-Linear supports blocking links, but the primary experience remains a prioritized list — work is presented as "next up," even when the real constraint is a dependency chain across teams.
+Linear supports blocking links.
+But the main experience remains a sorted list.
+Work is presented as "next up," even when the real constraint is a dependency chain across teams.
 There is no live critical path and no automatic unlock when blockers clear.

-Ravel treats the DAG as the product: parallel tracks stay visible, blocked work stays blocked, and downstream tasks unlock when upstream work genuinely completes.
-You see why the release is stuck — not just which ticket is at the top of a queue.
+Ravel treats the DAG as the product: parallel tracks stay visible, blocked work stays blocked, and downstream tasks unlock when upstream work finishes.
+You see why the release is stuck, not just which ticket happens to be at the top of a queue.

-The difference shows up mid-sprint — when a platform task slips and three feature tracks should have been idle days ago.
-Linear shows you tickets; Ravel shows you the broken chain.
+The difference shows up mid-sprint.
+A platform task slips and three feature tracks should have been idle days ago.
+Linear shows you tickets.
+Ravel shows you the broken chain.

 Planning workflow

-Linear planning centers on issues moving through cycles — strong when scope is small and dependencies are simple.
-Multi-team releases still require manual breakdown, labels, and project scopes to approximate parallel work.
+Linear works well with Cycles when scope is small and dependencies are simple.
+Multi-team releases still require manual breakdown, labels, and project scopes to fake parallel work.

-Ravel starts from intent: describe the goal in natural language and get departments, tasks, and dependencies proposed in minutes.
-The plan reflects non-linear structure upfront — who runs in parallel, what must finish first, what unlocks next — instead of retrofitting blockers onto a linear queue after kickoff.
+Ravel starts from intent.
+Describe the goal in natural language and get departments, tasks, and dependencies proposed in minutes.
+The plan reflects non-linear structure from the start: who runs in parallel, what must finish first, what unlocks next.
+No retrofitting blockers onto a queue after kickoff.

 Pricing

-Both tools let you try before committing.
-Ravel includes a 14-day free trial with full AI decomposition and GitHub sync — no credit card required.
-See the Pricing page for current trial and refund terms.
+Both let you try before committing.
+Ravel includes a 14-day free trial.
+No credit card required.

 GitHub & integrations

-Ravel connects to GitHub natively for code-backed tasks: commits and pull requests feed progress, and AI evaluates whether the work matches task scope.
-Non-code tasks use uploads, links, or other per-task rules — each with its own proof of done, assessed automatically.
+Ravel connects to GitHub natively.
+Commits and pull requests feed progress.
+AI evaluates whether the work matches the task scope.
+Non-code tasks use uploads, links, or other per-task rules.
+Each has its own proof of completion, assessed automatically.
+When a task finishes, the graph advances and dependents unlock.

 Adoption & learning curve

 Ravel is browser-first.
-Open a link, sign in, and work on the graph — no download for engineering, design, QA, or stakeholders.
-Task updates, unlock notifications, and risk alerts reach people by email when they are not in the app, so contributors stay in the loop without another desktop client or a crash course in issue taxonomy.
+Open a link, sign in, and work on the graph.
+No download for engineering, design, QA, or stakeholders.
+Task updates, unlock notifications, and risk alerts arrive by email when people are not in the app.
+Contributors stay in the loop without another desktop client or a crash course in issue taxonomy.

 FAQ